-Identity theft can have serious repercussions for your online reputation, your privacy, your credit score and your financial well-being.
+Identity theft can have serious repercussions for your online reputation, your privacy, your credit score, and your financial well-being.
 A fast-growing phenomenon, identity theft affects one in five Americans, with young adults and small business owners more susceptible than other groups.
 To make matters worse, it takes seconds to cause significant damage to both your online reputation and your finances.
 For example, a Dateline NBC investigation saw credit cards maxed out by thieves in less than one minute.
-Avoid identity theft with the tools layed out in this article.
+Avoid identity theft with the tools described in this article.

 Do identity theft prevention services work?

 Less than one percent of identity theft crimes are ever solved, so your best defense is prevention.
 Numerous services have cropped up, claiming to be able to protect you from identity theft, but do they actually work?
 According to an extensive, real-world test conducted by PC World magazine, they don’t.
 Many services failed to deliver as promised, and those that did function as advertised left subscribers vulnerable to major loopholes.

 For example, many identity theft prevention services give you the option to place a fraud alert on your credit report (something you can do yourself by calling the three major credit rating bureaus).
 Yet if a credit card issuer verifies an application by phone instead of through an automated system, these fraud alerts often fail to trigger.
 In the end, education and caution remain your best defenses against identity theft.

 By following best practices in online privacy protection and reputation management, you can minimize the chances of falling victim to identity theft.
 Start with the following tips:

 - Use strong passwords.
 Never use the same password for more than one application.
 Ideally, use a random password generator, and keep your passwords on paper only, with a duplicate copy in a safe deposit box.
 Never use your birthday, initials or any real words in your passwords.